What is a Surrogate?

 Healthy body weight

 Women who are overweight are at a greater risk of developing gestational diabetes, which can be a risk not only to the surrogate but also to the pregnancy.
-IVF clinics have become very strict regarding the body mass index (BMI) a surrogate mother must maintain, and may accept a possible surrogate only if she can modify her lifestyle to meet this criteria.
+IVF clinics have become very strict regarding the body mass index (BMI) a surrogate must maintain, and may accept a possible surrogate only if she can modify her lifestyle to meet this criteria.

 Be between 21-40 years old

 Different clinics have different requirements regarding the age of a surrogate.
 In general surrogates need to be at least 21 years to have the emotional stability needed to be a surrogate.
-Meanwhile, while there are instances of women successfully serving as surrogates into their 50s, most clinics will only accept surrogate mothers up to the age of 35.
+Meanwhile, while there are instances of women successfully serving as surrogates into their 50s, most clinics will only accept surrogates up to the age of 35.

 No drugs.
-Limited alcohol.
+Responsible alcohol.

-A woman must live a stable lifestyle to qualify to become a surrogate mother.
+A woman must live a stable lifestyle to qualify to become a surrogate.
 This means no drugs of any kind, whether it is street or prescription pills without a doctor’s prescription.
 While an occasional drink is normal and acceptable, heavy or regular use of alcohol is also a reason for exclusion.
 The surrogate also must agree to regular drug screenings throughout the pregnancy.

 Be a non-smoker